MorrisMA/M65C02A/README.md

 These instructions support the IND, SIZ, ISZ, OAX and OAY prefix instructions described above.
 IND, SIZ, and ISZ have the expected effects.
 When using OAX, A becomes the base pointer, and X is the accumulator.
 When using OAY, A becomes the post-index register, and Y is the accumulator.
+Since the base-pointer
-Since this addressing mode is not dependent on a stack pointer, the OSX prefix instruction has no effect.
-The registers of the X register stack, especially TOS and NOS, can be used to set up and maintain base pointers into the system stack and into any other memory structure such as the auxiliary stack, also in X.
+relative addressing mode is not dependent on a stack pointer, the OSX prefix instruction has no effect.
+The registers of the X register stack, especially TOS and NOS, can be used to set up and maintain base pointers into the system stack and into other memory structures such as the auxiliary stack, which is also implemented with X.

 The last M65C02A instruction supporting this addressing mode is a jump
 instruction: